Mary Trevelyan: Student Movement House (SMH)

-She returned to Britain in 1932, after a private tour of India and Ceylon and began to look for a job.
+After a private tour of India and Ceylon, Trevelyan returned to Britain in 1932 and began searching for work.
 She had intended to return to a musical profession but began to wonder if she could help groups of Indian students she noticed on the streets 'looking lost in the wintry rain'.
-From 1932 to 1946, Mary Trevelyan was the warden of Student Movement House, first on Russell Square then nearby at Gower Street, and it was there that she conceived and developed the interest in students from overseas to which virtually the rest of her life was to be devoted.
+From 1932 to 1946, Mary Trevelyan was the warden of Student Movement House, first on Russell Square then nearby at Gower Street,.
 In 1936 and 1937 she travelled extensively to investigate the problems encountered by students from Far Eastern countries returning home from Europe and America.
 She also visited the International Houses of the USA.
 The journey convinced her of the need for a similar organisation in London as the overseas student population continued to grow.
 By the beginning of 1942, membership of SMH had increased to a total of 1,183 and by 1944 to 1,200 from 54 countries.

 In 1944, after nearly 12 years as Warden of the House, Mary felt the need for a break and resigned from her position.
 Mary went on to work with the YMCA in France and in 1945 she spent her time organising a reception centre for returning prisoners of war, outside Brussels.
 From 1946 to 1948 she accepted an invitation to become Head of the Field survey bureau in the UNESCO Department of Reconstruction in Paris.
 She spent part of this time visiting and making surveys on priority needs in education after the war in Burma, Malaya, Singapore, Hong Kong, North Borneo and the Philippines.

 From 1938 to 1957 she was friend and companion of T. S. Eliot.
 Trevelyan wanted to marry him, and left a detailed memoir.

 Goats Club

-On her return to London in 1948, Mary Trevelyan was invited by the then Principal of the University of London to become the first adviser to Overseas Students at the University of London, a post she filled with distinction until 1965.
+On her return to London in 1948, Mary Trevelyan was invited by the then Principal of the University of London to become the first adviser to Overseas Students at the University of London, a post she held until 1965.
 During this period she played a major part in the founding of the London Conference on Overseas Students.
 She also founded the Goats Club in 1956 as a weekly, inter-collegiate, international gathering of students.
 The Duke of Grafton, Hugh FitzRoy later became the president of the club.